 The logistic model also finds applications in demography, notably to model transitions in fertility.
 For example, in 2009 PHE researchers conducted a demographic study projecting population for the globe as well as individual countries in the year 2050 based on a logistic model of fertility.
 See ‘Implosions, explosions: Population projections to 2050 based simply on a logistic model of fertility‘

 To offer guidance for considering the diffusion of technologies that affect the human environment, the PHE explores the factors determining when socio-technical diffusion succeeds and how its speed and extent change over time.
 As part of this effort to advance and ease analyses of logistic behavior in time-series data, the PHE has developed the “LogletLab” software package to fit logistic curves and apply the logistic substitution model to single as well as multiple time-series data sets.

 LogletLab 4, launched in 2017, expanded functionality of the platform to allow users to employ a range of statistical tools to analyze data sets.
 The software has been used to perform countless new analyses examining the limits of human physical and cognitive performance, human migration, and the diffusion of human disease among other phenomenon.

-We are working on LogletLab 5, now in beta, and hope to release the fuller version in June 2023.
+LogletLab 5 is now available.
 We welcome suggestions for better functionality and new or improved features.

 Publications about Diffusion of Social Phenomena